FrancescoSaverioZuppichini/Flue/README.md

         })
     }
 ```
-*Store* exposes a helper function, called **reduceMap** that create a map with an actions types and function.
+**reduceMap** can be also used to create a map with an actions types and functions.

 ```javascript
     reduce (action) {